 State sales and use taxes were introduced in 1935 and 1937, respectively.
 The sales tax is a consumption tax levied on sales of tangible personal property and some services.1 The tax is paid by consumers and collected by vendors on the state’s behalf.
-Generally, vendors remit sales tax returns to the Colorado Department of Revenue on a monthly basis, though some vendors with very few sales file returns each quarter.
-The state allows vendors that collect the sales tax to retain a portion of the taxes collected as a vendor fee.
-[Effective July 1, 2020, the vendor fee is equal to 4 percent of the sales tax, but is capped at $1,000.00 per filing period per retailer.
-The fee offsets vendors’ costs for collecting and remitting the sales tax to the state.]
+Generally, vendors remit sales tax returns to the Colorado Department of Revenue on a monthly basis, though some vendors with very few sales may file returns either quarterly or annually.
+The vendor fee is equal to 4 percent of the sales tax, but is capped at $1000,00 per filing period per retailer.
+[Effective January 1, 2022, only retailers with less than $1 million in sales during a filing period may retain the vendor fee.]
+The fee offsets vendors' costs for collecting and remitting the sales tax to the state.

 Colorado has a complementary use tax that applies when sales tax is owed but was not collected, if, for instance, the seller had not been authorized as a vendor.
 When personal property on which sales tax was not collected is consumed, the consumer is responsible for remitting the use tax to the state.
 Instructions and forms for filing use tax are available on the Department of Revenue website.

 Sales and use taxes are subject to the TABOR limit on state revenue and spending.
 In addition to the state sales tax, the state collects and administers sales taxes levied by counties, statutory cities, and special districts.
 Home rule cities are responsible for administering their own sales taxes; however, some choose to have the state collect sales tax on their behalf.
 Vendors are required to file a sales tax return for each business location they operate; doing so allows the Department of Revenue to distribute local sales tax revenue to the appropriate taxing district.
 Local sales tax revenue is not subject to the state TABOR limit, but is subject to local government TABOR limitations.